carpentries-incubator/managing-computational-projects/episodes/08-implementation.md

 ### GitHub for Project Management

-**Issue** is a GitHub integrated feature that allows everyone to track the project's progress on GitHub.
+**Issue** is a GitHub integrated feature that allows everyone to track the progress on GitHub.
 Similar to a 'To-Do List', issues can be anything from a project milestone (releasing an R package, submitting to an online data repository, a working simulation) but also specific issues with code (fixing a bug, adding a function, updating tests).

 Based on the tasks described in an issue, your collaborators can address them and save or 'commit' changes in their local copy of the repository.
 Local changes then can be 'pushed' to the repository on GitHub for 'review' via the **Pull Request** feature.
 Once a pull request is opened, different collaborators can discuss and review the potential changes and add follow-up commits before those changes are 'merged' into the main repository.

-**Project boards** are kanban like features on GitHub that help you visualise (list of tasks), categorise (in columns) and prioritise (drag/move around) different tasks.
+**Project boards** are kanban-like features on GitHub that help you visualise (list of tasks), categorise (in columns) and prioritise (drag/move around) different tasks.
 A collection of project boards can be created for a different set of tasks, comprehensive roadmaps, or even release checklists.
 By linking **issues and Pull Requests**, project boards can create workflows.
 The Project board shows metadata for issues and pull requests, like labels, assignees, the status, and who opened it.